Apple revved up its iPad line on Tuesday as it moved to fend off rivals which have eroded its dominance in the sizzling tablet market.

 The iPad "is used over four times more than all of those other tablets put together, and this is what is important to us.
 People use it, and what is even more important to us, is people love it," he said.

 The iPad Air will start at $499 and the new Mini version at $399 for US customers.
-Apple will trim prices of current iPad models.
+Apple will cut the prices of the older iPad versions.

-In a strategic shift, Apple also said that iWork and iLife software suites -- for tasks from video editing to mixing music and making business presentations -- would be free with all its devices.
+In a strategic shift, Apple announced that iWork and iLife software suites for tasks from video editing to mixing music and making business presentations would be free for its mobile devices.

-The new iPads were unveiled on the same day Microsoft began selling an upgraded version of its Surface tablet, and as Nokia unveiled its own tablet computer.
+The new iPads come on the same day Microsoft began selling an upgraded version of its Surface tablet, and as Nokia unveiled its own tablet computer.

 Industry tracker Gartner on Monday forecast that global tablet shipments will reach 184 million units this year -- a 53.4 percent rise from last year.

-The iPad remains the largest-selling tablet, according to surveys, but its market share is being weakened by rivals using the Google Android operating system.
+The iPad remains the largest-selling tablet, according to surveys, but its market share is being eroded by rivals using the Google Android operating system.

 Apple is also under pressure to adapt to the popularity of premium tablets with high-quality screens in the seven- to eight-inch (18- to 20-centimeter) range where the Mini competes.

-Jan Dawson, analyst at the research firm Ovum, said Apple's latest innovations should "trigger good upgrade sales and get iPad shipments growing again."
+Jan Dawson, analyst at the research firm Ovum, said Apple's latest "represents a good enough boost to the previous version to trigger good upgrade sales and get iPad shipments growing again, which was a key objective for this launch."

-But Apple is also raising the price for the new Mini, unlike competitors, which Dawson said means Apple's share in tablets will continue to fall as Android's share rises over the coming years.
+This means Apple's share in tablets will continue to fall as Android's share rises over the coming years, Dawson said.

 Latest stories in this category: